Jeanne Heuving, Professor and Director

 Robert Glück is the author of nine books of poetry and fiction, most recently Denny Smith, Jack the Modernist, Margery Kempe, Elements of a Coffee Service, and Reader.
 His Poetry and fiction has been published in New Directions Anthology, Best New Gay Fiction 1988 and 1996, Best American Erotica 1996, The Faber Book of Gay Short Fiction, and other anthologies.
 Critical articles have appeared in Poetics Journal, The London Times Literary Supplement, Artforum International, and The Review of Contemporary Fiction.

 MA, Creative Arts, San Francisco State University

 Carla Harryman is a poet, essayist, novelist, and playwright.
 She has published thirteen single-authored works, including Adorno's Noise (Essay Press, 2008), Open Box, Baby (2005), and Gardener of Stars (2001).
 Her critical writing focuses on contemporary innovative writing by women and the poetics and politics of performance writing.
 She is co-contributor to the multi-authored experiment in autobiography The Grand Piano, a project that focuses on the emergence of Language Writing in the San Francisco Bay Area between 1975 and 1980.

 Interdisciplinary Arts and Sciences Graduate Office staff will support the administrative and advising functions of the MFA program.

-As Associate Director for Graduate Education and Associate Professor, Ron Krabill teaches courses in the Cultural Studies graduate program, advises graduate students, and provides oversight of graduate curriculum, policies, and planning.
+As Associate Dean for Graduate Education and Associate Professor, Ron Krabill teaches courses in the Cultural Studies graduate program, advises graduate students, and provides oversight of graduate curriculum, policies, and planning.
 Faculty page

 Community Relations Manager